8 Lesser-Known (But Useful) WordPress Performance Plugins

 Just install the plugin, enter your Google Analytics Tracking ID, and the plugin adds the necessary tracking code for Google Analytics to your WordPress website, downloads and saves the analytics.js file to your server and keeps it updated using a scheduled script in wp_cron().
 We recommend also setting it to load in the footer.
 Note: This plugin won’t work with other Google Analytics WordPress plugins and is not supported or the recommended method by Google.

 If you do use Disqus, it’s pretty critical that you lazy load Disqus comments.
 If you don’t, Disqus can be a real hindrance to your site’s load speed.
 Why?
-Because by default it has to load every single avatar, and their new ad discovery scripts.
+Because by default it has to load every single avatar, and all the additional scripts they are now including due to the changes with Disqus ads.
 So we definitely recommend checking out the free Disqus Conditional Load plugin by Joel James.
 We in fact use this on the Kinsta blog.

 We ran some quick tests so you can see the difference.
 In our example we have a blog post with 35 comments on it.
 We tested it with the official Disqus plugin first, and then ran tests with the Disqus Conditional Load plugin.